ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 In addition to Mainnet, there are public testnets.
 These are networks used by protocol developers or smart contract developers to test both protocol upgrades as well as potential smart contracts in a production-like environment before deployment to Mainnet.
 Think of this as an analog to production versus staging servers.

-We advise you to test any contract code you write on a testnet before deploying to the Mainnet.
+You should test any contract code you write on a testnet before deploying to Mainnet.
 Among dapps that integrate with existing smart contracts, most projects have copies deployed to testnets.

 Most testnets use a proof-of-authority consensus mechanism.
 This means a small number of nodes are chosen to validate transactions and create new blocks – staking their identity in the process.
 Testnets do not incentivize proof-of-work mining, which can leave them vulnerable.